hagrin/sports/network-building.md

 - Fiat vs Crypto & methods of settlement
 - Tax considerations

+Let's start with the easy one - cash / credit and bankroll size.
+Obviously, if you're just dealing with credit account offshores, you don't really have to worry too much about pre-financing the operation your only real concern here is the settlement procedures for all of the network's outs.
+However, especially in this age of legals and kiosk jamming, there may be some financial bootstrapping that might need to occur with certain segments of your network.
+For almost all networks, all things considered equal, you want to try to avoid having to bootstrap a network financially because these people will most likely be new to the scene (so none of their own capital yet), not have their own capital (which means they might have a money management problem) or they are people that I would consider having an increased risk profile in bootstrapping.
+Therefore, more the more you can get done on credit or without bootstrapping, the better.
+However, there may be some locations that have brick and mortar or kiosk locations where you need to provide the startup capital for that segment of the network.

 ### Reconciliation

 Probably one of the underdiscussed issues in networking is the reconciliation needed to conduct and finalize business agreements.
 Reconciliation has to consider the following issues -